flappybirdweb3/gamedepot-integration-guide/README.md

     }
   }

-  // Getting the playdeck-menu status, after using the getPlaydeckState method if (pdData.method === 'getPlaydeckState') {
+  // Getting the gamedepot-menu status, after using the getGameDepotState method if (pdData.method === 'getGameDepotState') {
-    window.playdeckIsOpen = data.value; // if true, then the playlist is open
+    window.GameDepotIsOpen = data.value; // if true, then the playlist is open
   }
 });

 const { parent } = window

 const payload = {
-  playdeck: {
+  gamedepot: {
-  method: 'getPlaydeckState',
+  method: 'getGameDepotState',
   },
 };